-- "Setting the Path for the Default Persistent Store" on page 3-13 - "Setting the Default Persistent Store Synchronous Write Policy" on page 3-14
+- Section 3.5.1, "Setting the Path for the Default Persistent Store" - Section 3.5.2, "Setting the Default Persistent Store Synchronous Write Policy"

-Manual Transaction Recovery Service Migration
+4.5.3.2 Manual Transaction Recovery Service Migration

 When a clustered server crashes, you can manually migrate the Transaction Recovery Service from the crashed server to another server in the same cluster using the Administration Console or the command-line interface.
-For instructions to manually migrate the Transaction Recovery

-Service using the Administration Console, see Manually Migrate the Transaction Recovery Service in the Administration Console Online Help.
+For instructions to manually migrate the Transaction Recovery Service using the Administration Console, see "Manually migrate the Transaction Recovery Service" in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help.

 You can also configure WebLogic Server to automatically migrate the Transaction Recovery Service to a healthy candidate server based with the help of WebLogic Server health monitoring of singleton services.
-See "Automatic Transaction Recovery Service Migration" on page 4-9.
+See Section 4.5.3.3, "Automatic Transaction Recovery Service Migration".

-What Occurs During Transaction Recovery Service Migration

-When manual or automatic service migration takes place, the following events occur:
+4.5.3.2.1 What Occurs During Transaction Recovery Service Migration When manual or automatic service migration takes place, the following events occur:

-- 1. The Transaction Recovery Service on the backup server takes ownership of the transaction log from the crashed server. - The Transaction Recovery Service searches all transaction log records from the failed server for incomplete transactions and completes them as described in "Transaction Recovery Service Actions After a Crash" on page 4-5. - If the Transaction Recovery Service on the backup server successfully completes all incomplete transactions from the failed server, the server releases ownership of the Transaction Recovery Service for the failed server so the failed server can reclaim it upon restart.
+- 1. The Transaction Recovery Service on the backup server takes ownership of the transaction log from the crashed server. - 2.
+The Transaction Recovery Service searches all transaction log records from the failed server for incomplete transactions and completes them as described in Section 4.5.1, "Transaction Recovery Service Actions After a Crash". - 3.
+If the Transaction Recovery Service on the backup server successfully completes all incomplete transactions from the failed server, the server releases ownership of the Transaction Recovery Service for the failed server so the failed server can reclaim it upon restart.

 A server can perform transaction recovery for more than one failed server.
 While recovering transactions for other servers, the backup server continues to process and recover its own transactions.
 If the backup server fails during recovery, you can migrate the Transaction Recovery Service to yet another server, which will continue the transaction recovery.
 You can also manually migrate the Transaction Recovery Service back to the original failed server using the Administration Console or the command line interface.
-See "Manually Migrating the Transaction Recovery Service Back to the Original Server" on page 4-12 for more information.
+See Section 4.5.3.9, "Manually Migrating the Transaction Recovery Service Back to the Original Server" for more information.